#>

 study_save(study, "postreg.json", "json")

-#> Saving to /Users/lisad/rproj/scienceverse/scienceverse/vignettes/postreg.json
+#> Saving to /Users/debruine/rproj/scienceverse/scienceverse/vignettes/postreg.json

 study_save(study, "postreg.html", "postreg")

-#> Saving to /Users/lisad/rproj/scienceverse/scienceverse/vignettes/postreg.html
+#> Saving to /Users/debruine/rproj/scienceverse/scienceverse/vignettes/postreg.html

 You can reload and edit your study by loading the .json file with the study() function.